shopware5/SwagAdditionalAttributes/README.md

 # SwagAdditionalAttributes

-## Supported versions
+> Working with Shopware version 4.0.7 to 5.1.1.
-Shopware version 4.1.0 or higher
+> Higher versions may work either but were not tested.

 ## Description